Neeraj Vora: Film direction

+Illness and death

-Neeraj Vora, who had been suffering from an illness for a long time, died at the age of 54 on 14 December 2017.
-The actor-director was reportedly in a coma for 13 months after suffering from a massive heart-attack and brain stroke.
-He reportedly breathed his last at 4 am at Criti Care hospital in Andheri, Mumbai.
-Vora had been staying at producer Firoz Nadiadwala’s house since October 2016 after slipping into coma due to a heart-attack followed by a brain stroke.
-Nadiadwala had brought him to his home and converted a room into a make-shift Intensive Care Unit (ICU).
+Neeraj Vora, who had been suffering from complications of a massive stroke for a long time, died at the age of 54 on 14 December 2017.
+The actor-director was reportedly in a coma for 13 months after suffering from the stroke.
+He reportedly died at 4 am at Criti Care hospital in Andheri, Mumbai.
+Vora had been staying at producer Firoz Nadiadwala's house since October 2016 after slipping into coma due to a heart-attack followed by a brain stroke.
+Nadiadwala had brought him to his home and converted a room into a makeshift Intensive Care Unit (ICU).